Tag: mercy

 Hebrews 2:1–4; Hebrews 6:4–8; Revelation 13:11–17 (read online ⧉)

 Those who have fallen away is a hard subject for many of us.
-We know people who at point affirmed that Christ was their Lord and Savior, but through various experiences, conversations, perhaps even discouraging events, they walked away from their that they had held onto dearly.
-Often it is because they have hard and they receive, “you just have to have enough faith,” or “don’t question the teachings,” or many other responses that are not answers.
+We know people who at point affirmed that Jesus Christ was their Lord and Savior, but through various experiences, conversations, perhaps even discouraging events, they walked away from their faith that they had held onto dearly.
+Often it is because they have hard questions and they receive, “you just have to have enough faith,” or “don’t question the teachings,” or many other responses that are not answers.

 The question then becomes, “now what?”
 It really isn’t something good.
 Just as teachers are held to higher standards than other believers (James 3:1), former believers are held to a higher standard than non-believers.
-This is not because they became better people, but because they walked away from their .
+This is not because they became better people, but because they walked away from their salvation.
 The author of Hebrews puts is very starkly, to be saved again, they have to crucify Christ again.

 This sounds impossible, for Jesus Christ died once for all.
 However, that really isn’t what the author is saying.
-Especially for those who accepted Jesus Christ as their Lord and Savior later in life (especially post-childhood), the acknowledgment and acceptance that Jesus Christ died for us has a far deeper and harsher meaning.
+Especially for those who accepted Jesus Christ as their Lord and Savior later in (especially post-childhood), the acknowledgment and acceptance that Jesus Christ died for us has a far deeper and harsher meaning.
 We become more aware of just what that means.
 For many of us, that was a hard enough journey.

 Imagine someone whose hard was hardened toward God and walked away.
 That road back to salvation will be so much harder to walk than the first time.
 Peeling away the new and probably harder and thicker layers.
 Often the pride built when walking away has to be torn down, and then the other layers of guilt have to be torn down again.
 It is no easy road.